Quaqqer/nekontrol/README.md

 There is also a flake for Nix users, but if you use Nix I trust you know how to use flakes.

+## Other

+- If you are thinking "`nekontrol` is a knida weeby name", have you ever tried coming up with an original name?